-This is not to say that every student should start out with an expensive instrument or that all low-cost instruments are inadequately constructed for learning on.
+This is not to say that every student should start out with an expensive instrument or that all low-cost instruments are inadequately constructed.
 Rather, it’s a matter of giving attention to a student’s fit with an instrument.
 And this really isn’t just about young students.
 It’s important for a music student at any age, at any level of proficiency, to have the appropriate instrument.

-Here are a three things to keep in mind when considering upgrading you or your child’s musical instrument:
+So here are three things to keep in mind when considering upgrading you or your child’s musical instrument:

 The Big Picture